MuzammalHussain6313/food-app/Readme.md

 2. Charity house Dashboard <br/>
 •	Charity house will be able to view list of donners with details. <br/>
 •	After viewing the different donners, charoty house will be able to contact with the donner via a chat.
+•	Charity house can review and can give feedback to donners. <br/>
+•	charity house will able to manage his rofile. <br/>

 3. Admin Dashboard <br/>
 •	Admin will able to manage (CRUD) the records of users. <br/>